donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 ### Conclusion

 -   **Provides a concise general framing of the work**\
-    The conclusion briefly summarises the key argument and reflects on the paper’s scope.
+    The conclusion briefly summarises key arguments and reflects on the paper’s aim.
 -   **Does not introduce new findings or literature**\
     Conclusions should synthesise what has been said, not add unexpected new information.
 -   **Clearly addresses the research objective and questions**\